 This course covers the juvenile justice system, with special emphasis on the way it procedurally differs from adult offender adjudication.
-The parts of the juvenile justice system, hearings, due process standards, and constitutional mandates are fully
+The parts of the juvenile justice system, hearings, due process standards, and constitutional mandates are fully reviewed.
+Status offenders and other youth classifications are considered, together with a historical summary of the history of juvenile court philosophy.
+Prerequisite: CRJ 109 or permission of the department chair.
 CRJ 345.
-White Collar Crime

-This course considers crime committed by corporations as well as white collar criminals; how such crimes are defined, who commits them, who is victimized by them, which moral, ethical, legal and social contexts promote them and how society responds to them.
-Procedural and policy considerations in the investigation and enforcement of pertinent statutes will also be covered, including the concept of legal privilege, the role of the grand jury and other pre-trial processes, evidentiary questions, litigation strategies, and potential sanctions and other punishments.
+White Collar Crime 3 credits statutes will also be covered, including the concept of legal privilege, the role of the grand jury and other pre-trial processes, evidentiary questions, litigation strategies, and potential sanctions and other punishments.
 Prerequisite: CRJ 109 or permission of the department chair.
 Fall

+This course considers crime committed by corporations as well as white collar criminals; how such crimes are defined, who commits them, who is victimized by them, which moral, ethical, legal and social contexts promote them and how society responds to them.
+Procedural and policy considerations in the investigation and enforcement of pertinent